What Is a Wireless Panic Button and How Does It Work?

 Types of Panic Buttons

 Wearable panic buttons generally work over Bluetooth or wi-fi and are ideal for employees, like housekeepers, that are on the move throughout the working day.
 They allow instant activation and make it quick, easy and safe for lone workers to call for help if they feel threatened.
+These types of systems are often installed in commercial premises like hotels, casinos and healthcare centers.

 Panic button apps are a cheap and easy option for people who want to be able to call for help quickly.
 Features vary, but most of these apps allow the user to send pre-customized texts to specific contacts as well as messages showing their location at set intervals.
 Some also emit a loud sound, like a screamer, in the event of attack.
 Some paid apps are connected to a monitoring center for extra reassurance.